 CASC – the Climate Action Solutions Centre for COP26

-Over the past few months, I have put together a consortium to rent the Blair Estate, a stunning country house just outside Glasgow, for the entire two weeks of the upcoming UNFCCC COP26 climate summit in November to run a series of events, dinners and whiskey tastings.
+Over the past few months, I have put together a consortium to rent a stunning historic venue just outside Glasgow, for the entire two weeks of the upcoming UNFCCC COP26 climate summit in November to run a series of events, dinners and whiskey tastings.

 While there is still plenty of uncertainty about the exact form COP26 will take, because of Covid, I’m in little doubt it will go ahead.
 With UK cases right down and the vaccine apparently working, there is no way the UK and Scottish governments are going to miss the economic and PR opportunity!